Surfaces

 ## Data Flow

-Surface submissions enter the world model through the same pipeline as every other data source:
+Surface submissions can enter the world model as provenance-bearing events:

 * **Source**: `surface` - distinguishable from EHR, voice, or manual imports in analytics and audit trails